bgoodwine/HDF5/docs/README.md

 ![file_format](./file_format.png)
 ![access_time](./access_time.png)

 HDF5 clearly prioritizes access time over compression, and is a good choice for applications that are knowledgeable about their access patterns and can align the chunks to match them.
+The `JPEG` file size entry is just the sum of the sizes of all 28 frames of the video as JPEGs; it's easy to see that even without motion-prediction coding, the `HDF5` files take up significantly more space.

 ## Chunking methods